 Is ECO+ instead of the current ECO Scheme (ECO4)?

-ECO plus is complimentary to its numbered renditions and will help a wider group of eligible households to insulate their home than previously under the ECO4 scheme.
+ECO plus is complementary to its numbered renditions and will help a wider group of eligible households to insulate their home than previously under the ECO4 scheme.

 Already under 3.5m energy-efficiency measures have been installed in over 2.4 million homes since the Energy Company Obligation (ECO) was launched in 2013.
-The existing ECO4 scheme is targeted at those who need support most; those in social housing, in low-income households or fuel-poor.
+The existing ECO4 scheme is targeted at those who need support most; those in social housing, in low-income households or who are considered fuel-poor.

 What types of insulation will be funded by ECO+?

-Potential insulation grants that could be covered by an ECO+ include:
+Potential insulation measures that could be covered by ECO+ grants include: